input-output-hk/plutus-pioneer-program/code/week02/README.md

 mkValidator :: () -> Integer -> Data -> ()
 ```

-We haven't talked yet about what the Context actually looks like, but you can imagine that its translation into the *Data* type is quite akward and it wouldn't be pleasant to work with.
+We haven't talked yet about what the Context actually looks like, but you can imagine that its translation into the *Data* type is quite awkward and it wouldn't be pleasant to work with.

 There is a much nicer type called *ValidatorCtx* that's made exactly for this purpose.